Chrinkus/Tub-O-Script/EJS/Chapter6/table.md

 #Analysis of table.js Execution
-The example worked through in the chapter requires close examination to understand.
-There are different methods of inheritance and many higher-order function processes.
+The table example worked through in the chapter requires closer examination to be fully understood.
+There are different models of inheritance and many higher-order function processes.

 ##Higher-Order Constructs
-There are a few specific implementations of functions in the creation of this table that bear examination.
+There are a few specific implementations of functions in the creation of this table that are slightly different than other work from the book.

 The map() function is used frequently in slightly different contexts but always as a means of separating data for further process.
 Of particular interest is in the dataTable() function where two consecutive map()'s are employed to pick apart an array of objects.